galmaimon/IAT-Qulatrics/qualtrixBIAT_post.md

 ```
-In the first line, we tell Minno where the [full IAT script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js) is:
+In the first line, we tell Minno where the [full BIAT script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js) is:
 `define(['pipAPI', 'https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js'], function(APIConstructor, iatExtension){`

-At the beginning of [that script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/exampleBIATimage.js),  you will see the practice category, each BIAT test begin with a practice block include 8 trials, in our case Mammals-pleasant(bird) trial in witch each focal and non focal category will appear in twice.
+At the beginning of [that script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/exampleBIATimage.js),  you will see the practice category, each BIAT test begin with a practice block include 8 trials, in our case Mammals-pleasant(bird) trial in wich each focal and non focal category will appear in twice.
 The focal attribute in our example is Pleasant and will throughout the task, you can change it to both of the focal attribute if you want.
 After the practice categories you will see the categories in the test, you can set as many categories as you would like, all the categories will includes in the trial, one as the focal category and the others as non focal category and the numbers of stimuli of the focal and non-focal will be equal.
 In our example there are only 2 categories called category1 and category2